apache/cocoon/README.txt

 HOW TO MOUNT THE PROJECTS IN ECLIPSE
 ------------------------------------

-from /trunk, run mvn eclipse:clean first to remove any left over eclipse files.
-Then run mvn eclipse:eclipse.
+from /trunk, run

+  $ mvn -Dallblocks eclipse:clean eclipse:eclipse

 Next go to eclipse, and make sure you haven't got trunk mounted as a project already.
 Also remove .classpath and .project files possibly